#General Hospital Spoilers: 10 Reasons Spencer Cassadine is Back

 Step aside ordinary townies of Port Charles, there’s royalty in town!
 With the return of Prince Spencer Cassadine (Nicolas Bechtel), General Hospital spoilers reveal that fans can expect a drama-filled May sweeps season, becoming of highfalutin folk coming back to town.
 Spencer’s paternal grandmother, Laura Spencer (Genie Francis) had enrolled her grandson into a high security French boarding school to keep him safe and protected.
 However, Spencer is back for a hometown visit.

-General Hospital spoilers: 10 Spoilers in Spencer’s Storyline Revealed
+General Hospital Spoilers: 10 Spoilers In Spencer’s Storyline Revealed

-- Spencer will be staying at Lulu Spencer’s (Emme Rylan) home, because his guardian Laura has been hanging out there..
+- Spencer will be staying at Lulu Spencer’s (Emme Rylan) home because his guardian Laura has been hanging out there.

 - Since he will be spending time at Lulu’s home, it is inevitable that he will have the pleasure of getting to know his first cousin Charlotte Cassadine (Scarlett Fernandez).
 General Hospital spoilers reveal that the two will hit it off because of how similar their backgrounds are.
 Both are privileged, rather spoiled children and this will further cement the two cousins’ bond and allow them to become firm friends.

-- Spencer will experience life as a “townie” since his uncle Valentin Cassadine (James Patrick Stuart) now owns Spoon Island and Wyndemere.
+- Spencer will experience life as a “townie” since his uncle, Valentin Cassadine (James Patrick Stuart), now owns Spoon Island and Wyndemere.

 - The last time General Hospital fans saw Spencer, he did not believe that his father Nicolas Cassadine is dead.
 It seems that unless Spencer has heard from his dad, his dad is sleeping with the fishes.
 General Hospital fans will remember that last year he knew that his father was alive and did not tell anyone the news.
-Perhaps the writers are wanting to give viewers a ray of hope as to the prince’s death.
+Perhaps the writers want to give viewers a ray of hope as to the prince’s death.

 - Spencer does not know that Valentin Cassadine is probably his father’s murderer.
 Will Laura tell her grandson the cold hard truth about his doting uncle?